Stanley Marcus (judge)

-Stanley Marcus (born March 27, 1946) is a senior United States circuit judge of the United States Court of Appeals for the Eleventh Circuit and a former United States District Judge of the United States District Court for the Southern District of Florida.
+Stanley Marcus (born 1946) is an American jurist who serves as the senior United States circuit judge of the United States Court of Appeals for the Eleventh Circuit.
+He was previously a former United States District Judge of the United States District Court for the Southern District of Florida.

 Early life, education and legal training

 Marcus was born and raised in New York City, New York.
 He earned a Bachelor of Arts degree from Queens College, City University of New York, magna cum laude, in 1967.
 He earned his Juris Doctor from the Harvard Law School in 1971.
 Marcus also served on active duty in the United States Army in 1969, and served in the United States Army Reserve through 1974.

 Legal career

 Marcus clerked for United States District Judge John R. Bartels from 1971 until 1973, and joined the New York law firm of Botein, Hays, Sklar and Herzberg as an associate in 1974.
 He became an Assistant United States Attorney in Brooklyn in 1975, and in 1978 was assigned to the United States Attorney's Office in Detroit, Michigan as Deputy Chief of the "Detroit Strike Force," which investigated organized crime in Michigan.
 In 1980, Marcus was appointed the Chief of the Detroit Strike Force, Organized Crime and Racketeering Section of the United States Department of Justice.
 In 1982, Marcus left Detroit and became the United States Attorney for the Southern District of Florida, in Miami, Florida.